-I got into this work because OCD is genuinely fascinating.
+I got into this work because OCD is routinely misunderstood.

-I stayed in it because too many people aren't getting the treatment they deserve.
+I stayed in it because too many people with OCD feel unseen and unheard.

-I'm Dr Celin Gelgec, Clinical Psychologist, director of Melbourne Wellbeing Group, clinician educator, and someone who has spent the better part of fifteen years thinking carefully about what good OCD treatment actually looks like in practice.
+I'm Dr Celin Gelgec, Clinical Psychologist, director of Melbourne Wellbeing Group, clinician educator, AHPRA Board approved Supervisor, and someone who has spent the better part of fifteen years thinking carefully about what OCD treatment actually looks like in practice.

 The Clinical Story

-My clinical focus on OCD began during my Clinical Doctorate training at Deakin University, when I completed a placement at The Melbourne Clinic's OCD Inpatient Programme — the first specialised residential OCD programme in Australia.
+My clinical focus on OCD began during my Clinical Doctorate training at Deakin University, when I completed a placement at The Melbourne Clinic's OCD Inpatient Programme — a specialised residential OCD programme in Australia.
 What I found there shaped everything that came after.

 The programme saw some of the most complex presentations in the country.
-Referrals came from all over Australia.
-Patients were often significantly unwell.
-The clinical work was rigorous, demanding, and deeply specific — and it made clear to me early on that treating OCD well requires a different kind of attention than most generalist training provides.
+Referrals came from all over the Southern Hemisphere.
+The clinical work was rigorous, demanding, and deeply specific, and it made clear to me early on that treating OCD well, requires a different kind of attention than most generalist training provides.

 I stayed on after graduating for a further three years.
-During that time, the programme expanded from part-time to full-time — and I contributed to reviewing and developing the clinical materials used with patients.
+During that time, I ran groups and contributed to reviewing and developing the clinical materials used with patients.
 I left in 2013 to build my own outpatient practice, which became Melbourne Wellbeing Group.

 That's not a knowledge problem.
-Most clinicians who work with OCD know what ERP is.
+Most clinicians who work with OCD know what Exposure and Response Prevention (ERP) is.
 They've read the textbooks.
 They've attended the training days.

 The problem is nuance.
 It's knowing what to do when ERP stalls.
 It's recognising the compulsion that doesn't look like one.
-It's understanding how family accommodation works, why cognitive restructuring can become reassurance, when the hierarchy needs to change, and how to hold firm on the treatment model without being rigid about it.
+It's understanding how family accommodation works, why challenging thoughts (i.e., CBT) can become reassurance, when the hierarchy needs to change, and how to hold firm on the treatment model without being rigid about it.

-That's the gap I've built my work around — and it's what I keep coming back to, whether I'm supervising a junior clinician, writing training content, or thinking about what I'd most want someone to understand about OCD if I could only say one thing.
+That's the gap I've built my work around — and it's what I keep coming back to, whether I'm supervising a colleague, writing training content, or thinking about what I'd most want someone to understand about OCD if I could only say one thing.

 • Doctor of Clinical Psychology — Deakin University